-Considering long range results, trends are not easily seen or forecast.
-The crash data itself provides some recurring peaks and valleys.
-For example, in the past ten years Minnesota has seen two years (2007 and 2012) where the number of persons killed actually increased and four years (2003, 2005, 2007, and 2011) during which the percentage of fatalities that were alcohol-related (one driver / rider or pedestrian had consumed any amount of alcohol) also increased.
-The events in these two categories have gone against predicted long term trends.
+Sometimes trends are not easily seen or forecast, but the crash data itself provides some insights.
+For example, in the past ten years (2004-2013) Minnesota has seen two years (2007 and 2012) where the number of persons killed actually increased slightly.
+However, during the ten year time frame mentioned, Minnesota has experienced an average decrease in fatalities of 4.0% every year since 2004.
+Similarly, there were three years (2005, 2007, and 2011) during which the number of fatalities that were alcohol-related (one driver, pedestrian, or bicyclist had consumed any amount of alcohol) also increased.
+But, overall since 2004, the number of alcohol-related fatalities in Minnesota has decreased 3.9% annually.

 As a general rule, the economic impact of traffic crashes increases each year; which is not surprising considering the annual rise in health care costs.
-However, the National Safety Council's estimate of the cost of the different levels of traffic injuries and property damage crashes have fluctuated in recent years and was \$1,420,000 in 2012.
-There were 395 traffic deaths on Minnesota roads in 2012.
-This number is significant as it is only the second time since 1944 (when gas rationing coupons were the law) that there have been fewer than 400 deaths.
-The costs associated with traffic crashes rose to an all-time high in 2004 when they were estimated to be \$1.769 billion.
-Since that time, the estimate has gone up a little one year and down a little the next; in 2012 it was estimated to be \$1.514 billion.
-The primary seat belt and booster seat laws gave Minnesota its first truly noteworthy increase in occupant restraint use in years; it will be difficult to sustain and more difficult to increase the belt use rates in the future.
-In recent years, only the trend toward fewer serious injuries continues to follow a positive, steady and significant downward projection.
-In 2012, that trend ended; with serious injuries increasing nine percent over 2011.
+The National Safety Council's estimate of the cost of a traffic fatality was \$1,410,000 in 2013.
+The costs associated with all traffic crashes in Minnesota rose to an all-time high in 2004 when they were estimated to be \$1.769 billion.
+Since that time, the estimate has gone up a little one year and down a little the next; in 2013 it was estimated to be \$1.588 billion.